SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/00-Lesson-Introduction.md

 ## In this lesson you will learn about:

 **1. Comparison Operators**
-- Compare values using comparison operators.
+- Compare values using comparison operators

 **2. What conditional statements are:**
 - The `if` Statement
 - The `if-else` Statement
-- The `if-else-if-else`-… Statemen
+- The `if-else-if-else`-… Statement

 **3. Debugging**
 - Debugging in VSC